-Standards, interpretations of and amendments to published standards that are not yet effective
+Standards, interpretations of and amendments to published standards that are not yet effective.
 At the date of authorisation of these financial statements, a number of new standards, amendments and interpretations to existing standards have been issued which were not effective at the date of the statement of financial position, and which the Portfolio has not early adopted.
 The Portfolio has assessed the relevance of all such new standards, interpretations and amendments and has determined that the following may be relevant to its operations, and has concluded as follows:

 Amendments to IAS 1, Presentation of financial statements', on classification of liabilities, (effective annual periods beginning on or after 1 January 2023).
 These narrow-scope amendments to IAS 1, 'Presentation of financial statements', clarify that liabilities are classified as either current or noncurrent, depending on the rights that exist at the end of the reporting period.
 Classification is unaffected by the expectations of the entity or events after the reporting date (for example, the receipt of a waiver or a breach of covenant).
-The amendment also clarifies what IAS 1 means when it refers to the 'settlement' of a liability.
+The amendment also clarifies what IAS 1 means when it refers to the 'settlement' of a liability'.
+Note that the IASB has issued a new exposure draft proposing changes to this amendment.
 The Portfolio is currently assessing the impact of future adoption of the new standard on its financial statements.